 14 April 1991

 Al cannot afford to buy an air conditioner for the hot summer.
 After an attempt to install an old experimental model, (which results in a neighborhood blackout) Al moves his family into the local supermarket.
-After a while, they are told by the owner to buy something or they will be kicked out.
-After doing so, Al cuts in front of Marcy and becomes the one millionth customer to leave the store.
-The prize is a shopping spree worth $1,000.
+After a while, they are told by the manager to buy something otherwise they will be sent to the county jail.
+Al decides to purchase a stick of gum and as he approaches the checkout line, sees Marcy.
+He decides to cut in front of Marcy and becomes the one millionth customer winning a shopping spree worth $1,000.

 21 April 1991